fable-compiler/Fable/docs/compatibility.md

 Events are not implemented yet, please use [Observable](/test/ObservableTests.fs) instead.

 ## Object Expressions
-You can use object expressions but only to implement interfaces (but not to override methods of a concrete type).
+You can use object expressions to implement interfaces (but not to override methods of a concrete type).

 ## Units of measure
-Units of measure should be compatible (at least for ints and floats) but they will be erased from the generated JS code.
+Units of measure should be compatible (at least for `int` and `float`) but they will be erased from the generated JS code.

 You can check the [tests](/test) when in doubt.
-If there's a test for something, it's supported.
+If there's a test for something, it's supported :)